-On February 27, 2018, the Company acquired the exclusive Canadian rights to develop, market, distribute and sell TRULANCE (plecanatide) from Synergy Pharmaceuticals Inc. ("Synergy").
-TRULANCE is a once-daily tablet approved by the

-U.S. Food and Drug Administration ("FDA") for the treatment of adults with chronic idiopathic constipation ("CIC") and irritable bowel syndrome with constipation ("IBS-C").
+On February 27, 2018, the Company acquired the exclusive Canadian rights to develop, market, distribute and sell Trulance (plecanatide) from Synergy Pharmaceuticals Inc. ("Synergy"), subsequently acquired by Bausch Health.
+Trulance is a oncedaily tablet approved by the U.S. Food and Drug Administration ("FDA") for the treatment of adults with chronic idiopathic constipation ("CIC") and irritable bowel syndrome with constipation ("IBS-C").
 The Company filed a New Drug Submission ("NDS") with Health Canada in the fourth quarter of 2018, which was accepted by Health Canada for review.
 Under the terms of the licensing agreement, the Company made an upfront payment of \$5.0 million.
 The transaction also includes a regulatory milestone payment of \$0.8 million and royalties on net product sales in Canada.